dsccommunity/DscWorkshop/Exercises/Task2/Exercise2.md

 ## 2.2 Add a new node

 You are tasked with on-boarding a new node (DSCFile04) to your environment.
 The node should be a file server (Role) in your branch office in Singapore (Location).
-You also know that it should be part of the Pilot servers or canaries that receive new DSC configurations before other production servers.
+You also know that it should be part of the Test servers or canaries that receive new DSC configurations before other production servers.

-1. Make a copy of DSCFile02.yml (use as a template) inside the folder 'DSC\DscConfigData\AllNodes\Pilot' and call it 'DSCFile04.yml'.
+1. Make a copy of DSCFile02.yml (use as a template) inside the folder 'DSC\DscConfigData\AllNodes\Test' and call it 'DSCFile04.yml'.
 This new yml will represent your new node.
 You can do this in the VSCode (mark the file and press CTRL+C and then CTRL+V. Rename the new file) or you can use this PowerShell command.

     ```powershell
-    Copy-Item -Path .\DscConfigData\AllNodes\Pilot\DSCFile02.yml -Destination .\DscConfigData\AllNodes\Pilot\DscFile04.yml
+    Copy-Item -Path .\DscConfigData\AllNodes\Test\DSCFile02.yml -Destination .\DscConfigData\AllNodes\Test\DscFile04.yml
     ```

 2. Open the newly created file and modify the properties NodeName, Location, Description and ConfigurationNames with the below values.